-Eager was the representative for New York’s 6th congressional district as (unknown party).
+Eager was the representative for New York’s 6th congressional district and was (unknown party).
 He served from 1829 to 1831.

 From Dec 1830 to Mar 1831, Eager missed 6 of 88 roll call votes, which is 6.8%.
 This is better than the median of 14.6% among the lifetime records of representatives serving in Mar 1831.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1830-Mar 1831||88||6||6.8%||20th|